Python-SIP/sip/doc/annotations.rst

     This boolean annotation is used to specify that the value returned by the function (which should be a pointer to either a C++ class or a mapped type) must not be ``None``.

-.. function-annotation:: DocType

-    .. versionadded:: 4.10

-    .. deprecated:: 4.18
-        Use the :fanno:`TypeHint` annotation instead.

-    This string annotation serves the same purpose as the :aanno:`DocType` argument annotation when applied to the type of the value returned by the function.

 .. function-annotation:: Encoding